Chaste/Chaste.github.io/site/content/docs/installguides/dependency-versions.md

 This page reflects the status of the current trunk code.
-If you are looking for information about supported dependency versions for a [previous release](https://github.com/Chaste/Chaste/releases) of Chaste, see instead the copy of this page associated with that release.
+If you are looking for information about supported dependency versions for a [previous release](https://github.com/Chaste/Chaste/releases) of Chaste, see instead the copy of this page bundled with that release.
 {{< /callout >}}

 The [main install guide](InstallGuides/InstallGuide) should generally be